 About The Osgood Center

-The Osgood Center Washington Experience is a personalized, academic leadership and professional development program that includes an internship, academic coursework, an experiential education seminar and leadership training.
+The Osgood Center Washington Experience is a personalized, academic leadership and professional development program that includes an internship, academic coursework, an experiential education seminar, and leadership training.
 The purpose is to enhance a student's academic, career, and personal goals to prepare for leadership in the professional world.
-Of all U.S. cities, Washington, D.C. is among the very best places for a college students to gain new confidence and leadership abilities to make valuable contributions to society in their chosen field.
-Summer internships culminate in the OCIS Summer Symposium II.
+Of all U.S. cities, Washington, D.C. is among the very best places for college students to gain new confidence and leadership abilities to make valuable contributions to society in their chosen field.
+Thoughtfully timed summer externships culminate in the OCIS Summer Symposium II.
 Interested students may contact Alison Leland or Keri Myrick for more information or click here to register.
 This program is CITE-funded.

-The Osgood Center for International Studies seeks full and/or part-time interns with an interest in international affairs, foreign policy, national security and/or global economic policy to assist with a variety of upcoming summer programs.
-The internship affords the student an opportunity to contribute to the delivery of high quality experiential programs as well as to gain academically from an exceptional professional experience.
+The Osgood Center for International Studies seeks full-time and/or part-time interns with an interest in international affairs, foreign policy, national security, and/or global economic policy to assist with a variety of upcoming summer programs.
+The internship affords the student an opportunity to contribute to the delivery of high-quality experiential programs as well as to gain academically from an exceptional professional experience.
 Interested students may contact Alison Leland or Keri Myrick for more information.